Tips on How to Help Survivors of Trauma

 - Let them decide what is best for them.

-- While it is common for a friend or parent to have feelings and opinions about if one should report or not, it is important to support what the survivor decides is best for themselves.
+- While it is common for a friend or parent to have feelings and opinions about various things, like what they may need or should do or not do, it is important to support what the survivor decides is best for themselves.

-- Give control to the survivor as much as possible.
+- Give control to the survivor/the impacted party as much as possible.

 - Assure them they did the right thing to survive what happened